What Galileo does

 Galileo Resources PLC (LON:GLR) is an AIM-listed miner with a strategy that revolves around acquiring resource projects where early risk has been mitigated while major potential remains to add value to the sites.

 The company’s main focus is the Star Zinc project in Zambia, in which it holds a 95% interest with the remaining 5% held by the Zambian government.

 Aside from Star Zinc, the company also has interests in the Kashitu project, also located in Zambia, as well as a 15% interest in the Concordia copper project and a 38% stake in the Glenover rare earth project, both located in South Africa.

-• In late June the company published an initial inferred resource estimate for the Star Zinc project, which indicated reasonable prospects of around 500,000 tonnes at 16% Zinc for 77,000 tonnes of metal
+- • An initial inferred resource estimate for the Star Zinc project, which indicated reasonable prospects of around 500,000 tonnes at 16% Zinc for 77,000 tonnes of metal

-• The company said its 34%-owned Glenover rare earths project was “well placed to benefit” as prices of the minerals are boosted by the standoff between China and the US
+- • 34%-owned Glenover rare earths project is “well placed to benefit” as prices of the minerals are boosted by the standoff between China and the US.

-Bird added that the estimate would allow for a six-year life-of-mine small scale operation to produce 12,000 tonnes of zinc metal per year, with in-house attributable revenues projected at around US$15mln annually at current prices, with the yearly all-in costs expected to be no more than US$2mln.
+The estimates would allow for a six-year life-of-mine small scale operation to produce 12,000 tonnes of zinc metal per year, with the yearly all-in costs expected to be no more than US$2mln.